britindia/Text_CNN/online_prediction/README.md

-This is app engine code to render front end and serve predcitions
+This is app engine code to render front end and serve predictions